iotaledger/docs/readme.md

 ### Adding Images and Assets

 You can add images and assets into the `static` directory.
 Always try to avoid using hosted images.
-If you are creating a new docs page, keep you images inside a subdirectory under `static/docs`.
+If you are creating a new docs page, keep your images inside a subdirectory under `static/docs`.

 ### New Components

 Always try to use the existing components and features in markdown.
 Create a new component or use a component from NPM, unless there is no other option.

-### Submiting Changes / New Doc Pages
+### Submitting Changes / New Doc Pages

 You can simply send a PR.
 It's simple as that.